shoryasethia/Algorithms/README.md

 This section contains solutions to various mathematical problems, including algebraic equations, geometry problems, calculus problems, and more.

 Example math problems:
-- Solving Quadratic Equations
+- Solving equations
-- Calculating Areas and Volumes
+- Differentiating using sympy
-- Differentiation and Integration Problems
+- Integration Problems
 - Prime Number Generation
 - Fibonacci Sequence
 - and more...